cbelcher/RP2040PowerMonitor/README.md

 # Pico Power Monitor RP2040-Zero Micro Python Files

-This the repo contains the files needed to run the hardware side of thing, for the Pico Power Monitor.
+This the repo contains the files needed to run the hardware side of things, for the Pico Power Monitor.

 ## Project is broken up into 4 sub-projects.